Worship Bulletin

 People: And also with you.

-The Holy Gospel of Our Lord Jesus Christ according to Luke.
+The Holy Gospel of Our Lord and Savior Jesus Christ according to Luke.

 People: Glory be to you, Lord Christ.